jpverkamp/blog/content/programming/stackexchange/2015-01-09-let-it-snow.md

 Today's post is inspired once again by the <a href="https://codegolf.stackexchange.com/">Code Golf StackExchange</a>: <a href="https://codegolf.stackexchange.com/questions/42506/draw-a-snowflake">Draw a snowflake</a>.
 Sounds simple enough, yes?

 The basic idea is to take a similar sort of code to what I used about 10 months ago when I wrote a post on [Brownian trees]({{< ref "2014-03-11-brownian-trees.md" >}}).
-The main difference this time is that this time we want {{< wikipedia page="rotational/radial" text="rotational symmetry" >}} and {{< wikipedia page="reflectional" text="reflectional symmetry" >}} symmetry.
+The main difference this time is that this time we want [[wiki:rotational/radial|rotational symmetry]]() and [[wiki:reflectional|reflectional symmetry]]() symmetry.
 To do that, instead of generating points in an entire circular world, we will instead use only a slice, which we can than repeat and rotate.
 It turns out there's a reasonable amount of math involved in making that actually work right, but the code should still be fairly straight forward.

 First, we need to decide what data types we're going to work with.
-Originally, I had a struct for both the points and the snowflakes themselves, but then I realized with have a very powerful tool at our disposal: {{< wikipedia "complex numbers" >}}.
+Originally, I had a struct for both the points and the snowflakes themselves, but then I realized with have a very powerful tool at our disposal: [[wiki:complex numbers]]().

 What does representing points as complex numbers buy us?

-* Conversion between {{< wikipedia "cartesian coordinates" >}} ({{< doc racket "make-rectangular" >}}) and {{< wikipedia "polar coordinates" >}} with {{< doc racket "make-rectangular" >}} and {{< doc racket "make-polar" >}}
+* Conversion between [[wiki:cartesian coordinates]]() ({{< doc racket "make-rectangular" >}}) and [[wiki:polar coordinates]]() with {{< doc racket "make-rectangular" >}} and {{< doc racket "make-polar" >}}
 * Add offsets to points
 * Determine the distance between two points with subtration and {{< doc racket "magnitude" >}}
 * The ability to rate points (again via {{< doc racket "make-polar" >}})